Check your Testosterone levels

 Other

-Glucose, High Sensitivity CRP, Cortisol
+Glucose, High Sensitivity CRP, Cortisol, PSA

 Blood test (Credit: pexels.com)